gryphonshafer/Quizzing-Rule-Book/content/material_and_questions.md

 - The identification of a singular pronoun does not meet the above requirement.
 - The identification of a plural pronoun does meet the above requirement.
 Must include a unique word, or 2-3 word unique phrase within the first 5 words of the question.
-If the multiple answers contain at least one "positive" answer AND at least one "negative" answer, this is deemed invalid as a Multiple Answer question.
+If one of the listed answers to a the multiple answers questions is a "negative" answer, this is deemed invalid as a Multiple Answer question.
 The Question Type abbreviation is "MA"

 #### Reference